pavanyellow/Attention/README.md

 # Simple-Attention
-A simple pure python(not even Numpy) implementation of Attention mechanism
+A simple pure python(not even Numpy) implementation of Transformer Attention mechanism.